twistybits2300/LinkedList/README.md

 4. **Traversal**:
     - [ ] `traverse()`: Visits each node of the list, often used for printing all values.
-    - [ ] `reverseTraverse()`: Optionally, traverses the nodes in reverse order, useful in doubly linked lists.

 5. **Searching**:
     - [ ] `contains(_ value: T)`: Checks whether the list contains a node with the specified value.